 On the seventh, merit from the bodhi practices becomes full and all the different types of great vows become perfectly complete.
-It is because of this that one is able to cause This ground is difficult to traverse.
+It is because of this that one is able to cause everything one does on the eighth ground to become entirely pure.
+[23]

+This ground is difficult to traverse.
 With wisdom, one steps beyond.
 This is analogous to going between two worlds and also like a sage king's degree of freedom from defiling attachment, for it does not yet qualify as totally stepping beyond it.
 [24]